Savannah DUI Lawyer

 A conviction for DUID carries the same driver’s license penalties as an alcohol based drunk driving conviction.
 You may also face separate criminal charges such as possession of drugs.

-DUID PUNISHMENT
+DUID Punishment

 • First and second time offenses are misdemeanors, punishable by up to one year in jail, fines up to $1,000, community service, alcohol education classes, license suspension and possible probation.